exadel-inc/CompreFace/README.md

 Calculating embedding and classifying the face based on extracted features.
 We took CNN for face recognition and the last 3 fully connected layers were removed.
 As a result, - NN calculates embedding.

-**Use embedding for training model/recognize face using embedding**
+**Use embedding for recognize/verify faces using embedding**

 Recognizing the person in the photo.
-Haifengl/smile [LogisticRegression](http://haifengl.github.io/api/java/smile/classification/LogisticRegression.html) as a classifier was used.
+We calculate Euclidean distance using [Nd4j](https://javadoc.io/static/org.nd4j/nd4j-api/0.4-rc3.6/org/nd4j/linalg/factory/Nd4j.html) to determine the level of matching faces.